Chicago Surgical Error Lawyer

 When you undergo a surgical procedure, you expect that your health care providers will take care of you.
 You’re placing yourself in a vulnerable position — relying on your surgical team to keep you safe.

 Unfortunately, some people wake up from surgery to find that their medical provider has made a mistake.
 Others don’t realize it until much later, when they begin to connect their symptoms to a surgical error.
+Surgical malpractice can have a significant, and sometimes permanent or fatal, impact on your life.
+Victims of surgical errors and their families deserve justice in the wake of this type of medical malpractice.

-The Chicago medical malpractice lawyers at Levin & Perconti have recovered compensation for victims of surgical errors, allowing them to reclaim parts of their lives that were stolen by the negligence of the people they trusted.
+The Chicago surgical malpractice lawyers at Levin & Perconti have recovered compensation for victims of surgical errors, allowing them to reclaim parts of their lives that were stolen by the negligence of the people they trusted.

-What is a surgical error?
+What is Considered a Surgical Error?

 Any surgical procedure carries some degree of risk, however, medical professionals, including surgeons, have a legal duty to provide a reasonable standard of care to their patients.
 This means that they must be reasonably careful, according to current medical standards, to protect their patients from unnecessary harm.